 - Students proceeding toward the Bachelor of Design degree must meet residence requirements of the Faculty of Arts (§42.2). - A minimum of ★30 must be completed while registered in the Bachelor of Design degree program; - c.
 When enrolled in the Design program, students are required to take a minimum of ★24 during Fall/Winter.
 The Department may recommend to the Dean exemption from this regulation. - d.
 The 500-level DES (★12) and fourth year 300- or 400-level ART H (★3) program requirements must be taken at the University of Alberta. - e.
-With the prior approval of the Department, students may substitute for an Arts or Science option in Year 2 or 3 or 4, up to ★6 from the following: Faculty of Agricultural, Life and Environmental Sciences: HECOL 150, 201, 254, 268, 341, 353, 354, 460 and 462.
+Students may substitute for an Arts or Science option in Year 2 or 3 or 4, up to ★6 of Non-Arts or Non-Science options in the BDes program except for the Business/Marketing or Engineering routes.